 The success of China's approach to transition so far has produced many challenges to conventional wisdom in economic theory (Chow 1997; Perkins 2002).
-This approach violates almost all the basic propositions for a successful transition from a planned economy to a market economy that are identified by many economists advising the former socialist
+This approach violates almost all the basic propositions for a successful transition from a planned economy to a market economy that are identified by many economists advising the former socialist countries in the early phase of their transition The success has puzzled many economists

-1 The cumulative output decline in countries in Central and Southeastern Europe and the Baltics reached 22.6% and in countries in the Commonwealth of Independent States reached 50.5%.
+5 The cumulative output decline in countries in Central and Southeastern Europe and the Baltics reached 22.6% and in countries in the Commonwealth of Independent States reached 50.5%.
 In 2000, Russia's GDP was only 64 % of what it had been in 1990, while in 2000 the GDP of Poland, the best performing countries in EEFSU, increased only 44 %, compared to that in 1990 (World Bank 2002).
 Certainly the collapse of international trade due to the demise of CMEA has also contributed to the decline of GNP in these countries.
 However, the big bang approach was undoubtedly a major cause of these downfalls (Brada and King 1991; Csaki 1994).

-2 To a large extent, the reform measures and sequence adopted in Vietnam and Lao are very similar to those of China.
+6 To a large extent, the reform measures and sequence adopted in Vietnam and Lao are very similar to those of China.
 There seems to be a common East Asian model of transition.

-3 In the words of Vaclav Klaus, the former Finance Minster of Czechoslovakia and incumbent President of Czech, "Partial reform in a distorted economy is worse than no reform." (quoted in Wiles 1990, p.
+7 In the words of Vaclav Klaus, the former Finance Minster of Czechoslovakia and incumbent President of Czech, "Partial reform in a distorted economy is worse than no reform." (quoted in Wiles 1990, p.
 56)

-4 China's annual GDP growth rate reached 9.3% in 1979-2003; whereas the inflation rate, measured by the retailed price index, was 5.3% annually in the same period.
+8 China's annual GDP growth rate reached 9.3% in 1979-2003; whereas the inflation rate, measured by the retailed price index, was 5.3% annually in the same period.